Kalyzee/kast-xblock/README.md

 sudo su edxapp
 ```

-Create an apps directory in /edx/app/edxapp to store the Knotes app
+Create an apps directory in /edx/app/edxapp to store the Kast app
 - In /edx/app/edxapp with edxapp user create a directory my-apps

 ```